Back to articlesGuide

 4 min readJanuary 5, 2025By Solitaires.gg

 One of the first choices in Klondike Solitaire is the draw mode: Draw 1 (Turn 1) or Draw 3 (Turn 3).
 This choice dramatically affects difficulty, strategy, and win rate.
-Here's everything you need to know to make the right pick.
+Here's everything you need to know to make the right pick — from the raw probabilities to a step-by-step worked example of cycling the Draw 3 stock.

 How Each Mode Works